Canine Hip Dysplasia and The Story of Cody

 years old.
 Supplements were increased, aspirin given from time to time and competition was

 decreased.
-They competed in veteran classes and team obedience and Shadow went into some
+They competed in veteran classes and team obedience and Shadow went into

-work they did.
+of work they did.
 Certainly no more strenuous than what they did in the backyard. :-)

 By the age of seven, the arthritic changes were taking their toll.
-After an afternoon of training
+After an afternoon of training or

 In January of 1999, Cody and Shadow returned to the place of their original diagnoses, Iowa